 Find out more about the highly experienced Australian coach

 Eddie Jones became Australia’s head coach again in 2023 after being fired as England‘s boss.
 He had taken the England job in late 2015 following Stuart Lancaster’s departure off the back of a disastrous home Rugby World Cup.

-Jones has gone on to lead the side to the final of the 2019 World Cup, as well as three Six Nations titles.
+Jones went on to lead England to the final of the 2019 World Cup, as well as three Six Nations titles.
 He is now back at the helm of Australia who he hopes to steer to World Cup glory.

 Here’s a few facts and figures about the Australian coach…

 Ten things you should know about Eddie Jones

 1. Eddie Jones was born on 30 January 1960 in Burnie, Australia.
 He started his rugby career as a player, competing at hooker for New South Wales and Randwick.

 2. He first coached his former club Randwick and had to leave his job in teaching to do so.
 Jones then coached the Brumbies, Australia, South Africa (as a technical advisor), Japan, England and Australia again.

 3. At RWC 2015, Jones’s Japan team caused arguably the biggest upset in rugby history when they defeated South Africa 34-32.
 The victory was sealed with a last-minute try in the group stage.

 He said of the match: “Just before the end I was screaming, saying, ‘Take the three, take the three (points for the penalty).
 I had coffee with Leitchy (captain Michael Leitch) the morning of the game and I said, ‘Look, mate, we’ve got nothing to lose.
 If you think we should have a go, have a go.’
 And he did.
 That’s the great thing of youth.”